-Report prepared by: Dave Anderson Batworker.com Dave@Batworker.com 07894 338290 Summary In December 2021 Batworker consultancy was commissioned to undertake a survey of 10 and 11 Church View, Gisburn, BB7 4HG to assess the potential for use by bats and breeding birds.
-A daytime survey was carried out on 20th December 2021 to support residential development plans.
+Report prepared by:

+Summary In March 2022 Batworker consultancy was commissioned to undertake a survey of an outbuilding at Dog Inn, Market Place, Longridge, PR3 3RR to assess the potential for use by bats and breeding birds.
+A daytime survey was carried out on 9th March 2022 to support development plans.
 No evidence was recorded to suggest bats were roosting within the building.
 No bats were observed or recorded using the building for roosting.
 The building is considered to be of negligible potential for roosting bats.
 The surveyor considers survey effort to be reasonable to assess the roost potential of the building and no further survey work is deemed appropriate.
 The surveyor does not consider the proposed development and change of use is likely to result in a breach of the Conservation (Natural Habitats &c.)
 Regulations 1994 (as amended) therefore the proposed development does not require an EPS Licence (EPSL) to proceed lawfully.
-Introduction In December 2021 Batworker consultancy was commissioned to undertake a survey of 10 and 11 Church View, Gisburn, BB7 4HG to assess the potential for use by bats and breeding birds.

-A daytime survey was carried out on 20th December 2021 to support residential development plans.

-Survey and Site Assessment

-Objectives of the survey

-The survey was carried out to determine roost potential of the building, current usage by bats, and other protected species, of the site and to establish status of the bat species using the site prior to development work being carried out.
+Introduction In March 2022 Batworker consultancy was commissioned to undertake a survey of an outbuilding at Dog Inn, Market Place, Longridge, PR3 3RR to assess the potential for use by bats and breeding birds.
+A daytime survey was carried out on 9th March 2022 to support development plans.
+Survey and Site Assessment Objectives of the survey The survey was carried out to determine roost potential of the building, current usage by bats, and other protected species, of the site and to establish status of the bat species using the site prior to development work being carried out.
 Survey site location

-A central grid reference for the site is SD8301648823 Site Description The property consists of a stone built terraced cottage with double pitched slate roof.
-A two storey brick extension and single storey flat roofed extension adjoins the property to the rear.
-External walls are well pointed and partially rendered with no cracks, crevices or cavities present.
-The gable end is pointed and sealed.
-The roof is in good condition with no missing, lifted or slipped slates present.
-The ridge tiles are well sealed.
-Fascia boardswhere present are close fitting and well sealed.
-The building can be considered to offer negligible bat potential.
+A central grid reference for the site is SD6062237185 Site Description The property consists of a single storey stone and brick built outbuilding with a double pitched tile roof.
+External walls are well pointed with no cracks, crevices or cavities present.
+The gable end is pointed and well sealed.
+Fascia boarding is close fitting and well sealed.
+The roof is in good general condition with close fitting roof tiles, the ridge tiles are pointed and sealed.
+The property has a modern breathable membrane and has been recently re-roofed.
+The property can be considered to offer negligible bat potential.

 Pre Existing data on local bat species A search of the MAGIC (www.magic.gov.uk) website revealed no EPS licence applications within a 1km radius.
-The surveyor holds records of a soprano pipistrelle maternity roost ralating to Gisburne Park, approximately 1km to the north.
 From personal experience of surveying for and researching bats in Lancashire, Yorkshire and Cumbria, the following species were considered.
 Common Pipistrelle - known to roost on sites where suitable foraging habitat is available.
 Soprano Pipistrelle - known to roost on sites where suitable foraging habitat is available.
 Whiskered/Brandt's - species often found roosting in buildings close to woodland.
-Natterer's - a typical upland bat with foraging bats being recorded high on heather moorland.
+Natterer's - a typical upland bat, often associated with woodland, but with foraging bats being recorded high on heather moorland.
 Often roosting in barns.
 Daubenton's - a species commonly associated with aquatic habitats.
-Long Eared bat - a woodland species which has been recorded foraging over in bye meadows and rough grassland sites.
+Long Eared bat - a typically woodland species which has been recorded foraging over in bye meadows and rough grassland sites.
 Often roosting in barns.
 Habitat